Shop-R1: Rewarding LLMs to Simulate Human Behavior in Online Shopping via Reinforcement Learning: Methodology

 \textbf{Problem statement.} In the context of web shopping, a user session is composed of a sequence of multi-step actions $a_{1 \dots t \dots N}$, typically initiated with a search query and concluded by either a product purchase or a termination action (e.g., closing the browser).
-Following the setup of \cite{luLLMAgentsThat2025}, the action space comprises three primary action types: `\textit{type\_and\_submit}', `\textit{click}', and `\textit{terminate}'.
-More details about the action space can be found in \Cref{Appx: system_prompt}.
+Following the setup of \citep{lu2025llmagentssimulatemultiturn}, the action space comprises three primary action types: `\textit{type\_and\_submit}', `\textit{click}', and `\textit{terminate}'.
+More details about the action space can be found in \textbf{Appx.\,\ref{Appx: system_prompt}}.
 Each action $a_t$ is paired with a corresponding rationale $r_t$, which captures the user’s underlying motivation or rationale at that time step.
 The model also receives contextual information, i.e., the observation space, representing the current state of the web environment.
-This context is encoded as a simplified HTML structure, as introduced in \citet{lu2025uxagent}, which preserves essential layout and content elements while discarding non-informative components such as scripts and styles.
-The task of human online shopping behavior simulation is formally defined as learning a function $f$ that predicts the next rationale and action, given the cumulative context and action history: { } where $f$ denotes the model trained to simulate user behavior by generating the next-step rationale $r_t$ and action $a_t$ conditioned on prior context $c_{1 \dots t}$, past actions $a_{1 \dots t-1}$, and prior rationales $r_{1 \dots t-1}$.
-These rationales are generated using LLMs and serve as supervision signals during the supervised fine-tuning stage for a cold start.
-Need to note that \textit{no} generated rationales are used during the subsequent RL stage.
+This context is encoded as a simplified HTML structure, as introduced in \citep{lu2025uxagent}, which preserves essential layout and content elements while discarding non-informative components such as scripts and styles.
+The task of human online shopping behavior simulation is formally defined as learning a function $f$ that predicts the next rationale $r_t$ and action $a_t$, given the cumulative context $c_{1 \dots t}$ and action history $a_{1 \dots t-1}$: { } where $f$ denotes the model trained to simulate user behavior by generating the next-step rationale $r_t$ and action $a_t$ conditioned on the past context $c_{1 \dots t-1}$, the corresponding past actions $a_{1 \dots t-1}$, and the current context $c_{t}$.
+Thus, the model must jointly (a) understand the dynamic structure of the current web page, (b) integrate long-horizon action history, and (c) reason about the next plausible human action.
+This combination leads to long-horizon sequences and high-entropy free-form text predictions, making the task substantially more challenging than typical WebArena-style task-completion settings \citep{zhou2023webarena}.
+During the supervised fine-tuning stage, the rationales in training data are generated using LLMs and serve as supervision signals for a cold start.
+Need to note that \textit{no} LLM-generated rationales are used during the subsequent RL stage.